Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `White Light Inside` : Place a white color at the base of the spectrum

+## Background

+`Background Wallpaper` : Switch the background to an image

+`Background Image` : Set the background image.
+If you the a very high quality it can take a bit of time

 ## Ray Parameters

 `Show Music Visualizer` : Clean the spectrum ray, better when you don't use shadow